mandeep369bhuku/CS50_CourseWork/READMEl.md

 # This is CS50...

 This repository contains the course work, problem sets and projects related to the CS50 course by Harvard University.
-CS50 is the quintessential Harvard course for a focused topic and broadly applicable skills in computer science.
+CS50 is the quintessential Harvard course for a focused topic and broadly applicable skills in computer science.It will very beneficial to you if you complete this course.

 https://cs50.harvard.edu/x/2020/